nikkytok - Fotolia

-Although FC SANs have been around for 15 or more years, not all devices interoperate well.
-It is very common for many SAN problems to result from non-interoperable components.
-All storage vendors publish some form of a support matrix where they document tested and supported configurations of storage array microcode, SAN switch firmware and host hardware/software.
+Although FC SANs have been around for nearly three decades, not all devices interoperate well.
+It's very common for many SAN issues to result from noninteroperable components.
+All storage vendors publish some form of a support matrix -- typically, referred to as a hardware compatibility list (HCL) -- where they document tested and supported configurations of storage array microcode, SAN switch firmware and host hardware/software.
+A SAN might operate without problems for some time using hardware or software not on the HCL, but the practice is risky and can make troubleshooting performance issues more difficult.

 Exceeding the capacity limits

-It is probably obvious that saturating SAN ports will cause bottlenecks and those bottlenecks can transform themselves into elusive application problems.
-It is usually pretty easy to look at a host or storage port on the SAN and determine if it is 100% busy, but it is tougher to determine if an overloaded inter-switch link (ISL) is a culprit.
-Sometimes the I/O itself isn't a bottleneck, instead limits like fan ratios (number of HBAs zoned to a storage port) and number of switches in a fabric are exceeded, causing connectivity issues.
+It's probably obvious that saturating SAN ports will cause bottlenecks, and those bottlenecks can transform themselves into application problems that might be difficult to diagnose.
+It's usually pretty easy to look at a host or storage port on the SAN and determine if it's 100% busy, but it's tougher to determine if an overloaded inter-switch link (ISL) is a culprit.
+Sometimes the I/O itself isn't a bottleneck, but instead limits such as fan ratios -- the number of host bus adapters (HBAs) zoned to a storage port -- and number of switches in a fabric are exceeded, causing connectivity issues.

 Incorrect configuration or zoning

 Bad or incorrect zoning is one of the most common causes of SAN problems.
-Maybe it is because we change the SAN zoning most often.
-This may also be common because zones contain those tricky 16-digit hexadecimal world wide names (WWNs).
+Maybe it's because we change the SAN zoning most often.
+This might also be common because zones contain those tricky 16-digit hexadecimal World Wide Names (WWNs).

 Flakey connections and cables

 It seems that when fiber cables fail, they rarely fail completely.
-Instead, they die a slow, painful and intermittent death.
+Instead, they die slowly with intermittent symptoms.
 On the way to the grave, they often give applications and administrators fits.
+These issues might be compounded, as there are several types of cable supported by most SAN environments, so monitoring tools that can return accurate results from a variety of cable media might be helpful.

 Storage array configuration issues

 Each brand of storage array is managed a little differently, but all share some basic concepts.
-Logical unit numbers (LUNs) must be created and assigned to a host HBA through a front-end SAN port.
-Problems often arise when the storage administrator makes a typo in configuration the array.
+LUNs must be created and assigned to a HBA through a front-end SAN port.
+Problems often arise when the storage administrator makes a typo in configuring the array.
+Manual creation of LUNs can be an intricate and tedious process, which makes it prone to mistakes.

 Host configuration issues

 A lot can go wrong on a server.
-They represent a large proportion of the SAN component stack, including the volume manager, operating system, multipathing software, HBA driver, HBA firmware and HBA hardware.
-Each of these components must be configured as per the storage vendors specifications, or you're asking for trouble.
+The servers in a networked environment represent a large portion of the SAN component stack, including the volume manager, operating system, multipathing software, HBA driver, HBA firmware and HBA hardware.
+Each of these components must be configured per the storage vendor's specifications; any deviations from the vendor's prescribed process can cause problems.
+In most shops, server virtualization has increased the number of operating servers significantly.
+In addition to compounding server configuration issues, because of the sheer number of additional servers, a virtual server will likely require some special setup by server admins.

 SAN hardware failures

-I purposely listed hardware failures last on the list of common SAN problems because while it is usually the first place we look, it's rarely the problem.
-Today's SAN hardware is very reliable, but it does fail occasionally.
-Common failures that can affect host access are SPF port failures, port card failures and entire switch failures.
+Hardware failures are last on the list of common SAN problems because while it's usually the first place we look, it's rarely the problem.
+Today's SAN hardware is very reliable, but hardware does fail occasionally.
+Common failures that can affect host access are SFP port failures, port card failures and entire switch failures.

-SAN troubleshooting requires an intimate knowledge of the desired configuration and the expected behavior a particular system.
-When a problem occurs, it's helpful to narrow it by eliminating the properly functioning components in basic areas: SAN, hosts and storage.
-Ask yourself these questions:
+SAN troubleshooting requires an intimate knowledge of the desired configuration and the expected behavior of a particular system.
+When a problem occurs, it's helpful to home in on the issue by eliminating the properly functioning components in the SAN, hosts and storage.

+- SAN.
 Have any SAN changes occurred recently?
 Ask around, check the SAN logs and compare the running configuration to the documentation.
-Is it SAN reporting events or errors that may be related?
+Are the SAN reporting events or errors related?
 Look for failed ports, recent port logouts or fabric rebuilds.

+- Host.
 Can other hosts see the storage in question?
 Can this host see other storage?
 Is the HBA logged into the fabric?
 Have any recent host changes occurred?
-Are there any SAN-related messages in the hosts system message logs?
+Are there any SAN-related messages in the hosts' systems message logs?

 Check the support matrices

-Make a regular practice of reviewing storage matrices and checking your configuration against what is currently supported.
-Manufactures are constantly finding new bugs that get fixed in new code.
-Keep your software versions current and supported and you'll avoid a lot of problems.
+Make a regular practice of reviewing storage vendors' HCLs and other support materials to check your configuration against what's currently supported.
+Manufacturers are constantly finding new bugs that get fixed in new code.
+Check for any updates and make it a habit to keep your software versions current and supported -- it will help avoid a lot of problems.

 Document the SAN

 This one is huge.
-It is so important when troubleshooting a problem to understand what the design intent was.
+It's extremely important when troubleshooting a problem to understand what the original SAN environment design intent was.
 Make sure the documentation records hosts, HBAs, WWNs and where they connect.
 It should include the storage, storage ports and their WWNs.
 Finally, the SAN documentation should describe the fabrics, ISLs, zone sets, zones and zone members.

 Baseline the SAN performance

-Unless you record what is happening on an average every day, it will be tough to determine if a busy port is normal or the culprit during a problem.
+Unless you record what's happening on an average day, it will be tough to determine if a busy port is normal or the culprit during a problem.
 Minimally, record the average port utilization for every port in the SAN.
+If you use a SAN monitoring tool, it can probably do this for you -- in fact, once acceptable performance thresholds are established, most monitoring apps will send email or text alerts when those thresholds are breached.
+SAN monitoring apps also provide dashboards for real-time insights into network status and individual network components.

 Plan your changes

 To avoid administrator-induced outages, use the SAN documentation to define changes before they happen.
-If you are making any decisions about what to do when you're executing the change, you're doing it wrong.
-Also, it is too easy to forget to document a change after it has occurred.
+If you're making any decisions about what to do when you're executing the change, you're doing it wrong.
+Also, it's too easy to forget to document a change after it has occurred.
+Some change management applications will also let you do "what if" analyses to test the effects of an anticipated change to the SAN environment or the storage systems connected to it.

 Backup the configurations

 After every day of SAN changes, back up and safely store the switch configuration.
 This will ensure that you can roll back changes quickly from a backup if a switch fails or gets totally messed up during a change.
-Believe me, it happens a lot and you'll be glad you have a backup when it hits you.
+To be even safer, configure your backup application to regularly back up all key config files during daily data backup operations.

-Troubleshooting SANs can be a non-issue when certain things are under control.
-Consider these best practices day to day to prevent a huge issue when something does go wrong.
+Troubleshooting SAN issues can be a relatively easy process when certain things are under control and the networking environment is well mapped.
+Make these best practices part of your daily SAN health regimen to prevent a bigger problem when something does go wrong.